-- Comfortable seating including cushions, bean bags, Carpets and a snuggly chairs
+- Comfortable seating including cushions, bean bags, carpets and a snuggly chair!

-In relation to storage, it completely depends on the size of the space you have and the age of the children; easy access, low level boxes and baskets with front facing books work more effectively for younger children.
+In relation to storage, it completely depends on the size of the space you have and the age of the children.
+Easy access, low level boxes and baskets with front facing books work really effectively for younger children.
 If spacing is limited, consider wall hung book racks whereas if the space is larger, rotating book centres allow children to gather round and select books together.

-Alternatively, if you are thinking of dividing a space, there exist some great curved units in a subtle ‘s’ shape which have shelving on one side and writing boards on the other for a dual purpose.
+Alternatively, if you are thinking of dividing a space, there are some great curved units in a subtle ‘s’ shape which have shelving on one side and writing boards on the other for a dual purpose, or a room divider can create a cosy corner.
 Book trolleys are also useful for transporting books around.
 There are some lovely furniture pieces that can be used as both cosy dens for quiet corner seating combined with book storage, some can easily be personalised to your space.

 - Jungle theme – use animal print fabrics and a leaf canopy.
-See our fantastic themed image backdrops – Forest and green artificial grass rugs and carpets
+See our fantastic immersive backdrops – Forest and green artificial grass rugs and carpets

 - Sea theme – textured rugs help to create a coral underwater effect.
-See our fantastic themed image backdrops – under the Sea
+See our fantastic Under the Sea immersive backdrop.

 - Outdoor theme – artificial grass mats are super for this.